lhmd/ziplab/content/authors/xilin/_index.md

 ---
 # Display name
-title: Zizheng Pan
+title: Xi Lin

 # Full name (for SEO)
-first_name: Zizheng
+first_name: Xi
-last_name: Pan
+last_name: Lin

 # Username (this should match the folder name)
 authors:
-  - akideliu
+  - xilin

 # Is this the primary user of the site?
 superuser: false